Mini-Studies for Assumption Vigil

 First Reading: 1 Chronicles 15:3-4, 15-16, 16:1-2

-15:3 David assembled all Israel at Jerusalem, to bring up the ark of Yahweh to its place, which he had prepared for it.
+15:3 David assembled all Israel at Jerusalem, to bring up the ark of YHWH to its place, which he had prepared for it.
 15:4 David gathered together the sons of Aaron, and the Levites.

 15:15 The children of the Levites bore the ark of God on their shoulders with the poles thereon, as Moses commanded according to the word of YHWH.
 15:16 David spoke to the chief of the Levites to appoint their brothers the singers, with instruments of music, stringed instruments and harps and cymbals, sounding aloud and lifting up the voice with joy.